Jagger Brulato

 Worked at a cardiovascular health startup, building product functionality that helped track and detect heart problems in patients across mobile clients and backend systems.

-- Worked in a smaller startup environment where communication between product behavior, mobile implementation, and backend data concerns mattered just as much as the code itself.
+- Worked in a smaller startup environment where communication between product behavior, web/mobile implementation, HIPAA-aware data concerns, and clinical analytics mattered just as much as the code itself.

 Velocitor